grab/engineering-blog/_posts/2019-05-28-connecting-the-invisibles-to-design-seamless-experiences.md

 ## What’s the Ultimate Goal?
 A Harmonious Backstage for a Delightful Consumer Experience

-By facilitating cross-functional collaborations and espousing a whole-of-Grab approach, the service design team at Grab helps to connect the dots in an interconnected ‘super-app’ service ecosystem.
+By facilitating cross-functional collaborations and espousing a whole-of-Grab approach, the service design team at Grab helps to connect the dots in an interconnected superapp service ecosystem.
 By empathising with our users, and having a deep understanding of how different parts of the Grab ecosystem affect one another, we hope to unleash the full power of Grab to deliver maximum value and delight to serve our users.